(as amended in convention April 13, 2019)

 The officers of each convention shall be the officers of the Party.

-A person must be a current member of the Party in order to serve as a delegate to a state convention.
-A person who has never been a member of the Libertarian Party of Michigan must become a member at least 30 days prior to a State convention before being allowed to vote at that convention.
+A person must be a current member of the Libertarian Party of Michigan in order to serve as a delegate to a state convention.
+A person who has never been a member of the Libertarian Party of Michigan must become a member at least 30 days prior to a State convention, unless that person was a member of the National Libertarian Party at least 30 days prior to a State Convention, and becomes a dues paying member of the state party, before being allowed to vote at that convention.

 Members in good standing who were duly elected as delegates shall not be denied delegate status at the business sessions of a convention.
 Additional charges may be charged to cover other materials available at the convention.

 Nomination of candidates for public office shall be made in accordance with state law, via primary, district caucus or state convention as necessary.
 No candidate may be nominated for an office for which he/she is legally ineligible to serve.

 Delegates to the National Convention shall be elected at a national delegate selection convention by nominations from the floor.
 Delegates may be appointed by the Executive Committee if the allotted quota is not met.
 Rules governing delegate procedures shall be determined by action of the Convention or, in the absence of directives from the Convention, by the Executive Committee.
 Those provisions of state law governing the selection of national convention delegates shall not apply to the Party’s selection of national convention delegates, and no national convention delegate shall be bound by law to vote for a particular candidate.